alexluz321/water-tank-control-system/README.md

 This wave is just a step function, there is, just a constant output value.
 No offset or time period needed.
 ### Random Wave (Aleatória)
 This is a random wave and here the mandatory parameters are: offset, time period range (min and max), amplitude range (min and max).
+## Types of Control
+By choosing "Malha Fechada" you activate the control algorithms available: P, PI, PD, PID and PI-D.
+### Parameters
+- Kp = proportional gain
+- Ki = integrative gain
+- Ti = integrative time
+- Kd = derivative gain
+- Td = derivative time
+### P
+P control type.
+Has only one parameter, Kp.
+### PI
+Control type with integrative gain used to eliminate the error during steady state.
+Mandatory parameters are Kp and either Ki or Ti.
+### PD
+Control with derivative gain used to reduce overshoot and accomodation time.
+Mandatory: Kp and either Kd or Td.
+### PID
+Control with both derivative and integrative gains.
+It has all the advantages of both PI and PD algorithms.
+Mandatory: Kp, Ki or Ti and Kd or Td.
+### PI-D
+Control with both derivative and integrative.
+Here the derivative gain is calculated based on the input variable rather than the error.
+Mandatory parameters are the same as PID.